BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ls ~/D <tab>
 ```

-and it will look like the auto-complete is not working.
+and for most of you, it will look like the auto-complete is not working.
 This is because there are two possibilities and it doesn’t know which you want.
 Hit the tab twice and both will appear in the terminal, then choose one.
 As well as directory paths, you can use this to auto-complete filenames.

 ***Handy tip: *** This technique can be used to also find command names.
 Type in `he` followed by two strikes of the `tab` key and it will show you all of the commands that being with the string `he`, such as head, help or any others that may be installed on your computer.
 If we’d hit the `tab` key after typing `hea`, then the command head would have auto-completed, although clearly this wouldn’t have saved you any typing.

 ***Handy tip: *** And just to reiterate, you can scroll through your previous commands by using the up arrow to go backward, and the down arrow to move forward.
 This can be a big time saver if you’ve typed a long command with a simple typo, or if you have to do a series of similar commands.

+## Commands and Arguments

+In most of the above, we typed the name of a command like `cd`, `ls` or `echo` then followed it with the name of a folder, e.g. `ls /`.
+This follows the important syntax of `command argument` where a space separates these two.
+Later on we'll see commands where we supply multiple arguments, and the space is playing a key role here.
+In `bash` the first space separates the `command` from the `argument` and every subsequent space separates the arguments.
+This is the main reason we don't like to use folder names which contain spaces.
+There is a way of using spaces (by "escaping" the space with a `\`), but spaces in paths can cause difficulties during numerous process and should be avoided at all costs.

-## Working with Files and Directories
+## Making and Removing Directories

 So we now know how to move around and explore the file system from within the terminal but how do we create new ones or modify what already exists.

-### Make/Remove Directories (`mkdir` `rmdir`)

 Let move to our home directory if we are not already there and then move into the Desktop folder

 ```